Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the principles of liability under private nuisance and the specific rule established in Rylands v Fletcher.
-This includes identifying the key elements of each tort, particularly how the concept of 'non-natural use' affects liability under Rylands v Fletcher.
+For SQE1, you are required to understand the principles of liability under private nuisance and the specific rule established in Rylands v Fletcher, including identifying the key elements of each tort, particularly how the concept of 'non-natural use' affects liability under Rylands v Fletcher, with a focus on the following syllabus points:

 - The definition and elements of the rule in Rylands v Fletcher.